Sightseeing in Missouri: Even More Than Meets The Eye

 One Missouri adventure takes you not only to lovely Jamesport, but back in time as well.
-Join Jim Smith, the guide on a Step Back in Time Tour.
-On the tour, learn about the largest old-order Amish community west of the Mississippi River, where the residents live according to the traditions of their ancestors.
-Smith provides many insights during the two-and-a-half-hour tour.
+The guide at Step Back in Time Tour tells you about the largest old-order Amish community west of the Mississippi River, where the residents live according to the traditions of their ancestors.
+He provides many insights during the two-and-a-half-hour tour.
 Stops include an Amish home and farm, where all work is conducted without electricity; an Amish country store; an Amish bakery; and visits with Amish families who share stories about their lives and the importance of maintaining traditions.There are plenty of things to see in Missouri – Jamestown is a truly unique one.